MicrosoftDocs/well-architected/well-architected/security/design-network.md

 > [!div class="checklist"]
 > - Segment your network footprint and create secure communication paths between segments.
 Align the network segmentation with overall enterprise segmentation strategy.
 > - Design security controls that identify and allow or deny traffic, access requests, and application communication between segments.
-> - Protect all public endpoints with Azure Front Door, Application Gateway, Azure Firewall, Azure DDoS Protection.
+> - Protect all public endpoints with Azure Front Door, Application Gateway, Azure Firewall, and Azure DDoS Protection.
 > - Mitigate DDoS attacks with Azure DDoS Protection for critical workloads.
 > - Keep virtual machines private and secure when connecting to the internet with Azure Virtual Network NAT (NAT gateway).
 > - Control network traffic between subnets (east-west) and application tiers (north-south).